valerietanhx/flutterfy/README.md

 A website that visualises a user's Spotify top tracks as butterflies.
 Written with [Next.js](https://nextjs.org/) and [p5.js](https://p5js.org/).

-_Note: This app is in **development mode**.
-This means only 25 users can use it.
-To try the app out, contact [valerietanhx@gmail.com](mailto:valerietanhx@gmail.com) with the email associated with your Spotify account.
-Awaiting approval from Spotify to be moved to extended quota mode! :)_

 _You can learn more about the process of building this website in [PROCESS.md](PROCESS.md)._

 ## Why?